 Over 20 manga titles are simultaneously serialized on Weekly Shonen Magazine, which is recognized by a front cover with trendy female models and actresses printed on it.

-You should read the modern popular fantasy series such as Fairy Tail and The Seven Deadly Sins from Weekly Shonen Magazine as well as the ongoing manga including Fire Force, Bakemonogatari and Tokyo Revengers.
+You should read the modern popular fantasy series such as Fairy Tail and The Seven Deadly Sins from Weekly Shonen Magazine as well as the recent hit including Fire Force, Bakemonogatari and Tokyo Revengers.

 The greatest modern manga series Attack on Titan, which was precisely serialized on the brother magazine Bessatsu Shonen Magazine between 2009 and 2021, will be handed down through future generations.